 All caps is not your friend

 Capitalizing all the words of your text is a terrible idea if you want to make this text readable.
-It makes the process of scanning slower, it makes the text more aggressive, it makes you less likable.
-You want people to read your text, so do them a favour and stick with lowercase.
-The exception to this rule are acronyms, company names or logos.
+It makes the process of scanning slower, it makes the text more aggressive, and it makes you less likable.
+You want people to read your text, so do them a favor and stick with lowercase.
+The exception to this rule are acronyms, company names, or logos.

 Pay attention to the contrast

 Make sure you are creating high contrast between the text and the background.
 This is a basic rule but it is worth reiterating because there is just nothing worse than illegible text due to lack of contrast.

 Remember the importance of white space